-Stichting NewTechKids (NewTechKids Foundation) is dedicated to developing computer science education for children in primary school (ages 4-12).
-We work closely with a variety of schools and computer science program providers to develop, test and improve curriculum, lessons and teaching materials.
+Stichting NewTechKids (NewTechKids Foundation) is a non-profit dedicated to helping primary school teachers introduce technological innovation and computer science to students ages four to 12.
+We work closely with school leaders and teachers to develop, test and improve teacher training, and curriculum, lessons and teaching materials.

 Computer science and computational thinking education at the primary school level is still in its infancy.
 Stichting NewTechKids’ activities focus on developing high quality curriculum, lesson plans and teaching materials and effective training programs for primary school teachers.